Specifications for print artwork submission

 We require a 1/8” (.125”) bleed on all sides of the artwork past the trim.
 We require all vital text and image elements are within 1/8” (.125”) inward from the trim for the safety margin.

-Whenever possible outline all fonts, otherwise all used fonts must be collected.
-If fonts cannot be outlined, be sure to include both screen and printer fonts.
+Whenever possible outline all fonts, otherwise all used fonts must be collected and submitted along with your artwork.
+When submitting fonts be sure to include both screen and printer fonts.

 - Other Specifications